-- 1. This document has been prepared by the Co-Chairs of the Advisory Working Group (AWG) on the Evaluation of the Review of Significant Trade. - At the 12th meeting of the Conference of the Parties (Santiago, 2002), the Animals and Plants Committees sought and received a mandate to develop terms of reference for an evaluation of the Review of Significant Trade.
+- 1. This document has been submitted by the Chairs of the Animals and Plants Committees. - 2.
+At the 12th meeting of the Conference of the Parties (Santiago, 2002) the Animals and Plants Committees sought and received a mandate to develop terms of reference for an evaluation of the Review of Significant Trade.
 These terms of reference were proposed and adopted at the 13th meeting of the Conference of the Parties (Bangkok, 2004) and can be found in Annex 1 to the Decisions of the Conference of the Parties in effect after its 16th meeting (CoP16, Bangkok, 2013). - 3.
 The terms of reference give the responsibility for overseeing the evaluation to the Animals and Plants Committees, with the help of an advisory working group comprising Committee members, Parties, the Secretariat and invited experts.
 The Secretariat is responsible for administering the evaluation and for reporting regularly on progress to the Committees.
 Whilst the evaluation was to commence after CoP14 (The Hague, 2007), there is no fixed time by which it must be concluded. - 4.
-The Advisory Working Group first met 24-28 June 2012 at the International Academy for Nature Conservation on the Isle of Vilm, Germany.
-The results and recommendations from the Vilm meeting were reported to the 27th meeting of the Animals Committee and the 21st meeting of the Plants Committee (AC27/PC21 Doc.
-12.1).
-The Animals and Plants Committee noted the report of the Advisory Working Group and agreed that the Advisory Working Group should continue to work intersessionally aiming to submit a draft revision of Resolution Conf.
-12.8 (Rev. CoP13) on Review of Significant Trade in specimens of Appendix-II species at the 28th meeting of the Animal Committee and the 22nd meeting of the Plants Committee for their consideration (AC27/PC21 Sum.
-2). - 5.
-The Vilm meeting, inter alia, recommended that: the transparency of the review process should be improved and the review process should be shortened and streamlined; stricter criteria for species selection should be established; consultants should be appointed earlier and that they should provide preliminary categorisations; the initial letter from the Secretariat should be more informative and include a short questionnaire; communication
+The terms of reference also require the Chair of the Animals and Plants Committees submit the final report and recommendations for consideration by a meeting of the Conference of the Parties.
+The terms of reference further allow the Animals and Plants Committee Chairs to submit interim reports to the Standing Committee as appropriate.